Terri E. Givens, PhD

 - Adult learner services and programming, including prior learning assessment and competency-based models, heutagogy, and learn-work integration

 - Institutional strategy, innovation, improvement, effectiveness, and quality

 President and Principal, PB Work Solutions

-- You have remedies and consequences for prohibited behavior that allow for consistent application and have a deterrent effect, using a customized threat scale
+- You have remedies and consequences for prohibited behavior that allow for consistent application and have a deterrent effect, using a customized threat scale.

 Safe and Inclusive Meetings: Code of Conduct Enforcement

 As a meeting planner or conference staff, you know how important it is to provide a safe and inclusive environment for your attendees.
-A key way to do that is to have a code of conduct that communicates your expectations to all attendees that your conference or meeting will be safe and inclusive for all participants.
-Our meeting planning and code of conduct enforcement services help ensure that your event remains a safe space for all attendees and that those engaged in harassment or other misconduct understand the consequences for this behavior.
+A fundamental way to do that is to have a code of conduct that communicates your expectations to all attendees that your conference or meeting will be safe and inclusive for all participants.
+Our meeting planning and code of conduct enforcement services help ensure that your event remains a safe space for all attendees and that those engaged in harassment or other misconduct understand the consequences of this behavior.